-Our building will re-open from Monday 6th July with a very limited capacity and visitors will have to make an appointment in advance.
+Our building is currently open with a very limited capacity and visitors will have to make an appointment in advance.
 Many of our services are still running remotely.

 Our Emergency Response Group, chaired by Lynette Charles CEO, has met over recent days to form our response.
 We have developed a detailed Coronavirus Plan that we will keep under review.